maiste/maiste.fr/README.md

 ## Personal blog

-This blog is built with the wonderful Rust framework `Zola` and the easy to use Css framework `Bulma` (a modified version).
+This blog is built with the wonderful Rust framework `Zola` and the `Tale-zola`theme.

 Feel free to inspire yourself from it!